-While never achieving supergroup status, Atlantic Starr was one of the most consistently successful - and underrated - soul bands of the 80s, with a basketful of memorable songs that still sound good today.
+While never achieving supergroup status, Atlantic Starr was one of the most consistently successful - and underrated - soul bands of the 80s and early 90s, with a basketful of memorable songs that still sound good today.

 Like many groups formed in the mid-70s, Atlantic Starr was influenced by the self-contained funk bands like Earth Wind & Fire and Kool & the Gang, and the massive initial lineup, consisting of lead singer Sharon Bryant and musicians Cliff Archer, Porter Carroll, Joseph Phillips, Damon Rentie, William Sudderth and brothers Wayne, David and Jonathan Lewis, reflected the times.

-The group signed with A&M Records and in 1978 released their debut, working with noted Philly guitarist Bobbi Eli.
+The group, previously named Newban, was signed with A&M Records -- under the condition that they change their name -- and in 1978 released their debut under the name Atlantic Starr, working with noted Philly guitarist Bobbi Eli.
 They landed an R&B hit with "Stand Up" and had some success on the Pop and Soul album charts.
-However, their big break came two years later when they teamed with Commodores producer James Anthony Carmichael for Radiant, a smash album that landed in the Soul top ten on the strength of the hits "When Love Calls" and the stunning ballad "Send For Me."
-Radiantmarked a change in the group's style to a smoother brand of funk/soul and also showed the development of Wayne and David Lewis as songwriters.
+But when their second album stalled on the charts.
+A&M teamed them with Commodores producer James Anthony Carmichael - on loan from Motown - for Radiant, a smash album that landed in the Soul top ten on the strength of the hits "When Love Calls" and the stunning ballad "Send For Me."
+Radiant marked a change in the group's style to a smoother brand of funk/soul and also showed the development of Wayne and David Lewis as songwriters.
 This began a string of hit albums and singles such as "Touch A Four Leaf Clover" and "Circles" that quietly moved the group to the top of the soul music world, though with surprisingly little crossover success.

 With David and Wayne Lewis attracting attention (and royalties) as the principal group songwriters and Bryant out in front as the clear lead singer, fissures began to form in the group, coming to a head in 1984 when five members quit, leaving only the Lewis brothers and Phillips.
 The four remaining members brought in new lead singer Barbara Weathers, a gorgeous and talented young singer who had been groomed for a solo career by the Lewis brothers.
 The group's prior lack of success on the pop charts, at a time when many top soul acts were successfully crossing over, also led to stylistic changes for the band, beginning with 1985's As the Band Turns.
 Even as A&M records was dropping the band, the ballad "Secret Lovers," the group's least urban sounding single to date, rocketed up the pop and soul charts, becoming the biggest Atlantic Starr hit ever.